ubcscheduler/ubcscheduler.github.io/README.md

 ## Client
 *!
 Note that this was my first project using React and React-Redux, so I most likely broke many standards and patterns*

 Built with React and React-Redux, App.js specifies the store (storing the state of our app) and components that compose our app.
 I used [create-react-app](https://github.com/facebook/create-react-app) to setup the project.
-I really liked https://www.youtube.com/watch?v=93p3LxR9xfM&t=1486s to understand react-redux.

 ### store
 The store uses ```thunk```, ```schedulerMiddleware```, and ```saveMiddleware```.